Living Proof: The Hank Williams Jr. Story

 Living Proof: The Hank Williams Jr. Story is a 1983 American made-for-television biographical film directed by Dick Lowry and starring Richard Thomas.
-The plot roughly follows the semi-autobiographical book Living Proof by Michael Bane and Hank Williams Jr. The film's score was composed and conducted by Bill Conti.
+The plot roughly follows the semi-autobiographical book Living Proof by Michael Bane and Hank Williams Jr., which tells how Hank Jr. nearly killed himself trying to escape his famous father's shadow, in order start a music career based on his own talent.
+The film's score was composed and conducted by Bill Conti.